 You can also check out the project on OSF.

 Language-related uncertainties occur when people, such as monolingual English speakers, encounter ambiguous words with multiple meanings, such as the word “bank” which could refer to the edge of land near a body of water or a financial institution.
 However, such uncertainties are greater for bilinguals or multilinguals because virtually every concept can minimally be ascribed to a word in each language and word forms can be ambiguous across languages.
 For example, in Spanish, un vaso is a drinking glass, but the word form looks strikingly like the English word vase.
 While these concepts are distinct, I use traditional psycholinguistic methods, including eye-tracking, to demonstrate that even highly proficient bilinguals experience momentary competition between conflicting meanings in the irrelevant language during spoken comprehension (Titone, Mercier, Sudarshan, Pivneva, Gullifer, & Baum, 2020), written comprehension (Gullifer, Kroll, & Dussias, 2013; Gullifer & Titone, 2019, and production (Dussias, Gullifer, & Poepsel, 2016; Gullifer et al., 2013).

-I received my undergraduate degree in Linguistics and Psychology from The University of Massachusetts Amherst.
-At UMass, I worked in the Eyetracking Lab under the direction of Drs.
-Charles Clifton and Lyn Frazier.
-There, I got the experience of designing an experiment on which I wrote my undergraduate thesis (linked here).
+I received my BA in Linguistics and Psychology from The University of Massachusetts Amherst in 2007.
+At UMass, I worked in the Clifton-Frazier Lab under the direction of Charles Clifton and Lyn Frazier.